Mobile Mapping Solutions

 Anyone who needs to document large-scale sites quickly and authoritatively would benefit from Trimble's MX series gear.

-Traditionally, mobile scanning is leveraged on highway and other major road projects to generate engineering-quality road surfaces, but this tech can be used in so many other ways, such as for GIS asset collection - both large- and small-scale.
+Traditionally, mobile scanning is leveraged on highways and other major road projects to generate engineering-quality road surfaces, but this tech can be used in so many other ways, such as for GIS asset collection - both large- and small-scale.

 Meet Chris Breedlove - Duncan Parnell's Mobile Mapping Expert